Get Up (Mary Mary song)

 "Get Up" is a song by Mary Mary, released as the lead single from their fourth studio album The Sound.
 The single was written and produced by both Mary Mary and producer Warryn Campbell, husband of member Erica Campbell.
 The song is known as "the movement anthem".
 According to the group, the song was written and produced to appeal to young generations with a mainstream sound that still captures the message of the gospel.
 The group's goal was achieved when the song received moderate success in dance clubs worldwide, while holding the #1 spot on the U.S.'s Hot Dance Club Play chart.
 The song was also used on the syndicated morning show Get Up Mornings with Erica Campbell hosted by Campbell herself.

 In December 2008, the song received two Grammy Award nominations for the 51st Grammy Awards of 2009 in the categories "Best Gospel Song" and "Best Gospel Performance".
 On February 8, 2009, Mary Mary won the Grammy for Best Gospel Performance.

 Music video

 The music video for "Get Up" starts off with the girls sitting down and singing, and later getting up to represent the song's lyrics.
-The video's main character is a young girl auditioning for a dance contest.
-As she feels frighten to go after it, she gets motivated and goes in front of the judges.
+The video's main character is a young girl (the late Simone Battle) auditioning for a dance contest.
+She feels frightened, but motivates herself and goes in front of the judges.
 The videos has many cameos of dancers and family and friends of the girls.
 Mary Mary's lawyer also appears in the video.
 The production of the clip was tracked by BET's Access Granted television series, with the final cut eventually premiering on small screen on August 21, 2008 at the end of its Access Granted episode and online at 3:00 pm PT on Yahoo!
 Music.